nmslib/nmslib/README.md

 * L. Cayton, 2008 [Fast nearest neighbor retrieval for bregman divergences.](http://lcayton.com/bbtree.pdf) Twenty-Fifth International Conference on Machine Learning (ICML). [**[BibTex]**](http://dblp.uni-trier.de/rec/bibtex/conf/icml/Cayton08)
 * Amato, Giuseppe, Claudio Gennaro, and Pasquale Savino. ["Mi-file: using inverted files for scalable approximate similarity search."
 Multimedia tools and applications 71.3 (2014): 1333-1362. [**[BibText]**](http://dblp.uni-trier.de/rec/bibtex/conf/infoscale/AmatoS08)
 * Gonzalez, Edgar Chavez, Karina Figueroa, and Gonzalo Navarro. ["Effective proximity retrieval by ordering permutations."](http://www.dcc.uchile.cl/~gnavarro/ps/tpami07.pdf) Pattern Analysis and Machine Intelligence, IEEE Transactions on 30.9 (2008): 1647-1658. [**[BibText]**](http://dblp.uni-trier.de/rec/bibtex/journals/pami/ChavezFN08)

+We **are** aware of other (numerous) papers on building and querying k-NN graphs (proximity graphs).
+In our library, we are currently using only two graph construction algorithms (see links below):

+* The search-based construction algorithm published by Malkov et al. in 2014 (also presented on SISAP 2012);
+* The NN-Descent algorithm due to Dong et al. 2011.
+This first version came without a search algorithm.
+Therefore, we use the same search algorithm as Malkov et al. 2014.
+A newer version of NN-descent can be found [by following this link](http://www.kgraph.org/).
+It is not incorporated, though.